German-American Club of Tampa: Renovations and Restorations

 In 1997, then-Mayor of Tampa, Dick Greco – who had taken singing lessons at the Club as a child – led an initiative to restore the German-American Club and turn it into a municipal building.
 In order to fund the project without burdening taxpayers, the project was turned over to the Tampa Bay Economic Development Corporation (TEDCO).
 It eventually became home to the Sunshine State Economic Development Corporation.

 In 2019, the building took on a new purpose once more.
 The building was purchased by area non-profit organizations, Metro Inclusive Health and CAN Community Health, in partnership with the Capitano family.
 The subsequent restoration project, which was selected for a Hillsborough County Historic Preservation Challenge Grant to repair the stucco exterior façade and windows.
 Renovations also included the addition of an attached health center building.

 Now

-The German-American Club is home to area non-profit organizations, Metro Inclusive Health and CAN Community Health.
-These 501(c)3 healthcare organizations provide health resources with a focus on HIV testing and treatment.
+The German-American Club is home to an area non-profit organization CAN Community Health.
+This 501(c)3 healthcare organizations provide health resources with a focus on HIV testing and treatment.